Module Catalogue 2023/24

 Description Semester When Set Comment

-Case study2MCritical Methodological Appraisal 1.
-Workshop supervision with comments and feedback
+Case study2MCritical Reflection Portfolio: Studio-workshop participation with comments and feedback

 Assessment Rationale And Relationship

-The critical methodological appraisal assesses the competence of students to successfully analyse research designs from a methodological standpoint and identify and discuss the ethical, practical and political dimensions of sociological research.
-It also draws on students’ own methodological experience from in-class workshops or from SOC2069 to enable students’ critical reflection on their role as a researcher.
+The reflective log assesses the competence of students to successfully analyse research designs from a range of methodological standpoints and identify and discuss the ethical, practical and political dimensions of sociological research by completing 4 research proposal briefs of 500 words each out of a possible 7 topics.

-The research proposal enables students to demonstrate their individual knowledge and skills in formulating and presenting reasoned methodological arguments and individual literature reviewing in a specific substantive topic.
+The essay enables students to demonstrate their individual knowledge and skills in formulating and presenting reasoned methodological arguments and literature reviewing a specific substantive topic.
+Both elements feed directly into supporting students' independent dissertation research that begins in the Autumn of Stage Three, and means they will be able to 'hit the ground running' with their dissertation supervisors at the beginning of the next term of study.

 Timetable